-The shares representing the Share Capital are all of the same type and category, granting equal rights to the respective holders, including the right to vote and to share in the profits.
+The shares representing the Share Capital are all of the same type and category, granting equal rights to the respective holders, including the right to vote and share in profits.

-There are, therefore, no privileged shares of any kind.
-Likewise, there are no restrictions of any kind on the transferability of shares, which is completely free.
+Consequently, there are no privileged shares of any kind.
+Likewise, there are no restrictions of any kind on the transfer of shares, which is totally free.